aws/amazon-chime-sdk-android/README.md

        // handle logic based on active speaker score changed.
        // You can compare them to get most active speaker }
-}

     // Use default policy for active speaker.
-// If you want custom logic, implement your own ActiveSpeakerPolicy audioVideo.addActiveSpeakerObserver(DefaultActiveSpeakerPolicy(), MyActiveSpeakerObserver())
+    // If you want custom logic, implement your own ActiveSpeakerPolicy audioVideo.addActiveSpeakerObserver(DefaultActiveSpeakerPolicy(), this) }
 ```

 ### Video